A Decades Long Saxophone Journey

 they switch timing in mid song, play some notes long, switch keys,

 etc.. but play with the metronome.
-Scott even talk about how
+Scott even talks about how

 some people play slightly ahead of the beat, some after the beat, as